On the Power of Finite Ambiguity in B\"uchi Complementation: Codeterministic Run DAGs for FANBAs

-In this section, we first describe the concept of run DAGs of an NBW over a word $w$, introduced in~\cite{kupferman2001weak}.
-We then describe the codeterministic run DAGs for FANBWs as a unified tool for both \rkc and \slc constructions by making use of the finite ambiguity in FANBWs.
+In this section, we first describe the concept of run DAG of an NBA over a word $w$, introduced in~\cite{kupferman2001weak}.
+We then present the codeterministic run DAGs for FANBAs as a unified tool for both \rkc and \slc constructions by making use of the finite ambiguity in FANBAs.
 In the remainder of the paper, we use DAGs as the shorthand for run DAGs.